Renaud Island

 Renaud Island is an ice-covered island in the Biscoe Islands of Antarctica, 25 mi long and from 4 to 10 mi (average 7 mi) wide, lying between the Pitt Islands and Rabot Island.
 It is separated from the Pitt Islands to the northeast by Mraka Sound, and from Lavoisier Island to the southwest by Pendleton Strait.

 History

 The Biscoe Islands were discovered in 1832 by a British expedition under John Biscoe and were first roughly surveyed by the French Antarctic Expedition under Jean-Baptiste Charcot, 1903–05 and 1908–10.
-It was on this second expedition that Renaud Island was first charted and named.
+It was on this second expedition that Renaud Island was first charted and it was named after the French Hydrographer Marie-Joseph-Augustin Renaud.
 Renaud Island was again roughly surveyed in 1935–36 by the British Graham Land Expedition (BGLE).

 A number of the island's geographical features have been individually charted and named.
 The majority, except where noted below, were first accurately charted on an Argentine government chart of 1957, and named by the United Kingdom Antarctic Place-Names Committee (UK-APC) during the 1950s.